VectorCamp/code.simd.ai/doc.md

 - TODO: Add a proper license file to the repository/package.

 ## Project Structure

-- extension.ts
+- **extension.ts**
-    - Acts as the main entry point, responsible for activating all commands.
+  Entry point of the extension.
+Responsible for activation and registering all commands.

-- syntaxHighlighting.ts
+- **syntaxHighlighting.ts**
-    - Contains the logic for intrinsics highlighting and tooltip hovers.
+  Contains logic for syntax highlighting of intrinsics and hover tooltips.

-- config.ts
+- **config.ts**
-    - Handles logic related to API keys.
+  Handles configuration and API key management.

-- ChatViewProvider.ts, ChatWebviewHtml.ts, and media/chat.html
+- **ChatViewProvider.ts**, **ChatWebviewHtml.ts**, **media/chat.html**
-    - Together provide the sidebar chat functionality.
+  Implements the sidebar chat view, including its UI and communication logic.

-- utils/
+- **utils/**
-    - Utility functions to support chat sessions and message history.
+  Utility functions used for managing chat sessions and message history.

-- translation/
+- **translation/**
-    - Implements the translation command logic for various architectures.
+  Contains logic for the translation commands across different architectures.

-- api/
+- ** api/**
-    - implements various fetches
+  Implements various fetches